NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2020: Weah's first season at Lille was ruined by injuries, as he made just three Ligue 1 appearances.

 2021: The forward finally got going in 2020-21, as he acted as a rotational piece for Christophe Galtier, who guided Lille to the Ligue 1 title.

-2022: Weah has earned more starts in 2021-22, though to call him a regular in the Lille line-up would be overstating it somewhat, with his three Ligue 1 goals for the season all coming in the campaign's final two matches.
+2022: Weah earned more starts in 2021-22, though to call him a regular in the Lille line-up would have been overstating it somewhat, with his three Ligue 1 goals for the season all coming in the campaign's final two matches.

 Ben Woodburn | Liverpool